openlvc/portico/codebase/src/cpp/hla13/example/README.txt

  To help with the process of compilng and running the federate, a number of helper scripts have been provided:

-   * win32-vc10.bat    // Compile and run on Windows 32-bit
-   * win64-vc10.bat    // Compile and run on Windows 64-bit
+   * win64-vcXX.bat    // Compile and run on Windows 64-bit
-   * linux32.sh        // Compile and run on Ubuntu 12.04 LTS x86
-   * linux64.sh        // Compile and run on Ubuntu 12.04 LTS amd64
+   * linux64.sh        // Compile and run on Ubuntu or Rocky Linux
-   * macos.sh          // Compile and run on Mac OS X 10.8+

  Each of the scripts takes the same basic commands: